astuyve/astuyve.github.io/_posts/2023-05-08-understanding-proactive-initialization.md

 Understanding the fact that cold starts absorb valuable CPU time in a shared, multi-tenant system, (time which is currently not billed) it's clear that any option AWS has to minimize this time is mutually beneficial.

 AWS Lambda is a distributed service.
-Worker fleets need to be redeployed, scaled out, scaled in, and respond to failures in the underlying hardware - [everything fails all the time]() after all.
+Worker fleets need to be redeployed, scaled out, scaled in, and respond to failures in the underlying hardware.
+After all - everything fails all the time.

 This means that even with steady-state throughput, Lambda will need to rotate function sandboxes for users over the course of hours or days.
 AWS does not publish minimum or maximum lease durations for a function sandbox, although in practice I've observed ~7 minutes on the low side and several hours on the high side.

 The service also needs to run efficiently, combining as many functions onto one machine as possible.
 In distributed systems parlace, this is known as `bin packing` (aka shoving as much stuff as possible into the same bucket).